 The first case is the difference between industrial and construction paints in their final application.
 As you may have guessed, industrial paints are used in industrial environments to paint and coat industrial products.
 While building paints are used in residential environments.
 And each of these environments has its own characteristics and needs.
-Industrial paints are used on products such as capsules, vehicles, barrels and storage containers, scaffolding, telecommunication towers, as flooring in industrial environments and many other applications.
+Industrial paints are used on products such as capsules, vehicles, barrels and storage containers, scaffolding, telecommunication towers, flooring in industrial environments, and many other applications.
 But building paints are used to cover the surfaces of walls and ceilings of houses.

 The main purpose of the application:

 Each type of coating meets the main purpose and need.
 In the case of industrial paints, the main purpose is to protect the surfaces being coated.
-Protection of tools and equipment against various environmental factors such as humidity, corrosive weather conditions, continuous contact with water, fire, industrial solvents, continuous wear and the most important purpose of using industrial paints.
+Protection of tools and equipment against various environmental factors such as humidity, corrosive weather conditions, continuous contact with water, fire, industrial solvents, continuous wear, and the most important purpose of using industrial paints.
 In the case of building paints, it is clear that the main purpose is to beautify the building and make the living environment pleasant, and protective purposes are of secondary importance.

 Residential and Industrial Painting Product range:

 When using paint as a topcoat, building paints have a wider range than industrial paints.
 Industrial paints, on the other hand, have more limitations on the type of resin used as the base resin when used as a coating.
-The more we go to the lower levels such as base coat and primer, the more variety of industrial colours.
-For example, epoxy liners, polyurethane liners, instant liners and kiln liners indicate the extent of these products.
+The more we go to the lower levels such as base coat and primer, the more variety of industrial colors.
+For example, epoxy liners, polyurethane liners, instant liners, and kiln liners indicate the extent of these products.
 In contrast, building paints have many limitations in their use as primers.

 One of the biggest differences in this category is the difference in how you buy.
 Industrial paints are purchased and used on a large scale in every purchase order, while construction paints are purchased in small quantities depending on the type of buyer.